pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

 ### Prerequisites

 * You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
-* You must have Oracle Account.
+* You must have an Oracle Account.
 * You should have a text editor.

 ## Task 1: Create an Oracle Kubernetes Cluster

 The *Quick Create* feature uses the default settings to create a *quick cluster* with new network resources as required.
 This approach is the fastest way to create a new cluster.
 If you accept all the default values, you can create a new cluster in just a few clicks.
 New network resources for the cluster are created automatically, along with a node pool and three worker nodes.

 In this task, we uses the *Quick Create* features to create the Oracle Kubernetes Cluster.
-In Lab 5, we use this Kubernetes cluster as target cluster, where we will deploy the migrated WebLogic Domain.

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Kubernetes Clusters (OKE)* as shown.
         ![Developer Services](images/DeveloperServices.png)